Cinexus123/springSecurity_angular_db/README.md

 ![](fotos/loginPanel.PNG)

-In the event of lack of rights, we will receive feedback:
+In the event of lack of rights, we will receive feedback(login as a user to admin panel):

 ![](fotos/permissionDenied.PNG)